freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/switch-manager.md

 # Switch Manager

-During gameplay, the [gamelogic engine](gamelogic-engine.md) needs to know what's going on on the playfield.
-For that reason, real pinball tables have little triggers all over the playfield that signal when a ball rolls over a certain position.
+During gameplay, the [gamelogic engine](gamelogic-engine.md) needs to know what is happening on the playfield.
+For that reason, real pinball tables have switches all over the playfield that signal when a ball rolls over a certain position.
 These switches are also built into targets, bumpers, kickers, and some other items.

 Wiring these switches up to the gamelogic engine per code can be a tedious process.
 That's why VPE provides a graphical interface where you can do it easily.
 It even can guess which switch maps to which game item, if you've named them accordingly.